arc-eng/kit/README.md

   <a href="https://www.pr-pilot.ai">Website</a>
 </p>

-# PR Pilot - Python SDK
+# Arcane Kit

-**[PR Pilot](https://github.com/PR-Pilot-AI/pr-pilot)** is a platform that enables developers to create agentic workflows for Github Projects.
+Welcome to the development kit for **[Arcane Engine](https://arcane.engineer/engine)**, a platform that enables developers to create agentic workflows easily.

 This project contains the official Python SDK.